 If you do not have skills and experience in dealing with a variety of dogs who have been badly treated, budget for the time and costs of obtaining expert help from a qualified behaviourist.
 The Association of Pet Behaviour Counsellors provides details.

 The early days that your new rescue dog spends with you will set the tone for the future, so do not be tempted to cosset your dog to “make up” for its bad past.
+There is evidence to suggest that “over-attached” owners can make dog’s se[aration disorders worse.
 It can be hard, and sometimes impossible, to eradicate the effects of poor breeding, poor socialisation and lack of early training.
-All dogs require boundaries and consistent guidance which is often precisely what has been lacking with rescue dogs.
+All dogs require boundaries and consistent guidance which is often precisely what has been lacking with rescue dogs who then maylack the resiliance to cope with yet another change in their life.

 Expect the unexpected.
 It is not possible to know what has frightened a dog in its past and anything may cause a fear-inspired reaction, be it a flapping cloth, a man with a beard, a woman with a hat or a screaming child.
 Find out where your dog’s bite threshold is and be prepared to use a muzzle whilst out.
 Treat your new dog, whatever its age, like a puppy needing to be socialised and expose it, under controlled conditions, to new experiences.
 Warn other owners that you have a new rescue dog and consider using a warning ribbon, jacket or inscribed lead.
 The Yellow Dog project provides details and sells a variety of inscribed products.